DDD Academy

 • Introducing a concrete problem domain model

-• Algebraic approach to domain modeling
+• Algebraic approach to domain modelling

 • Algebraic Data Types (ADTs) and Pattern Matching